behavioral-data/bdatasets-backend/footer.md

 website, it should be the raw output of the scraping command (e.g., `curl` or `wget`).

-This may not exist for all corpora, but it is preferred to exist if possible.
+This may not exist for all datasets, but it is preferred to exist if possible.

 ### `processed/`